jon-terschan/OREF_microclimate/README.md

 ├── 04_dtm_chm_dsm_generation.R                        # A script to generate digital terrain/surface/canopy models
 ├── 05_whole_stand_pai.R                               # A script to estimate whole-stand PAI
 ├── 06_dendrometrics_FORTLS                            # A script to estimate dendrometrical measurements
+├── 07_microclimate_overview                           # A script to visualize temperature time series and estimate slope/equilibrium
 ├── functions.R                                        # A script for custom function definitions
 ├── data                                               # One sub-directory to store data inputs and outputs │      └── point_cloud_data